 3. If an unannounced inspection of the location(s) is not possible, then the inspector should attempt to arrange an announced inspection at the temporary job site(s).

 4. If a temporary job site inspection is not performed, the inspector will write a brief note in the inspection records explaining the missed temporary job site inspection.
-In certain cases, the may indicate a reduced inspection interval.
+In certain cases, the next inspection due date may indicate a reduced inspection interval.
 [See Section 06.04]

 b.
 Permanent Field Offices.
 Each licensing region is responsible for requesting an assist inspection (i.e., an inspection conducted by one region at the request of another region) at each permanent field office to be inspected, if these locations are outside the geographical area of the licensing region.
 The inspecting region should provide complete documentation and recommend enforcement action to the licensing region, which will distribute the documentation, initiate enforcement action, and take other follow-up actions, as appropriate to the case.
 [See Section 09.02]